 - Poke the skin with your fingernail.
 If it leaves a mark, it's immature.
 Let it continue to mature.
 A fully mature fruit's skin will be too hard to pierce.

 Once you harvest the squash, cure it for 1 to 2 weeks before storing.
 Keep it outside in a warm, sunny space.
 Once it's cured, move it inside to a dry, cool location with temperature at about 55 degrees.

 Most gardeners purchase butternut squash seed packets (available at grocery stores, hardware stores, online, and from seed catalogs).
 Once you have the seeds, you can start them indoors to get a jump on the season, or you can wait until danger of frost has passed and direct-sow outdoors.
 Direct seeding in the garden is easier, but starting seeds indoors can be helpful to those in areas with short summers.

 To start seeds indoors, plant them about three weeks before the last frost in spring.
-Fill peat pots with potting soil, and plant two seeds in each pot.
+Fill 3-inch biodegradable pots with potting soil, and plant two seeds in each pot.
 Water, and place the pots in a sunny window.
 Do not let the soil dry out completely.
 If both seeds in a pot germinate, select the healthiest seedling as the one to keep and pinch out the other.

 If you choose to direct seed, simply skip to the step where you create hills and plant four or five seeds in each hill, thinning them out later.